MikhailSorokin/Assignment-3-Mikhail-Sorokin-and-Ruoyu-Lei/README.md

 # Long

-Long split edges was implemented using [insert here] Split long edges was implemented using the following steps:
+Split long edges was implemented using the following steps:

 1. Get the average edge length and time 4/3.
 This is the threshold.